 The Noble and Most Ancient House of Black they called themselves.
-The lack of humility transparent to the point of annoyance and just as prominent in it's people as in the name.
-Thinking their history a relic and the purity of their blood sacred, they thought themselves not only noble but akin to royalty itself.
+With a lack of humility transparent to the point of annoyance and just as prominent in its people as it was in the name.
+Considering their history a relic and the purity of their blood sacred, they thought themselves not only noble but akin to royalty.

 That isn't to say, however, that power was just an illusion for them.
-Oh no, the power ran in their blood as thick as magic did.
-The easy air of command and casual elegance was quick to set those even distantly related to the family apart from those around them.
-Their cross-breeding habits and incestuous inclinations hadn't affected their magic as much as it had other pure-blood wizarding families.
-They still consisted of powerful, and power-hungry, witches and wizards... with the only side-effect to their tendencies being a growing insanity.
-Yet even the rumours of madness weren't enough to keep priers away...
-They were forever worshiped by the less powerful, fawned over by those wanting to be part of the elite.
+Oh, no, the power ran in their blood as thickly as magic did.
+Their easy air of command and casual elegance were quick to set even those distantly related to the family apart from those around them.
+Their occasional cross-breeding habits and incestuous inclinations hadn't affected their magic as much as it had other pure-blood wizarding families.
+They still consisted of powerful and power-hungry witches and wizards... with the only side-effect to their tendencies being a growing insanity.
+Yet even the rumours of madness weren't enough to keep priers away.
+They were forever worshipped by the less powerful, fawned over by those wanting to be a part of the elite.

-Then how, the question is, does a family this powerful fall?
-Perhaps in the due course of this story, that question will be answered.
-I am here with a conviction you see, a desire to put an untold story into words - the story of the three daughters of Cygnus and Druella Black: Bellatrix, Andromeda and Narcissa Black.
+Then how, the question goes, does a family this powerful fall?
+Perhaps, in the due course of this story, this question will be answered.
+I am here with a conviction, you see, a desire to put an untold story into words.

-I'm loathe to admit but I myself do not know how the end comes to be.
+I'm loath to admit it but I myself do not know how the end comes to be.
 All I know is that the story has latched onto me and grates on my very mind.
-I have no choice but to see it unfold from my fingers and I assure you that you too, will be just as transfixed.
+I have no choice but to see it unfold from my fingers, and I assure you that you, too, will be just as transfixed.

 And so now, it begins...

 Black growled.
 His youngest brother... a disgrace.
 And only now, after the others had been safely admitted to school, had his sire thought it fit to tell them of the latest great blow to the otherwise pristine reputation of their family.
 As head of the family, he would have to take action.
 Keeping the boy was out of the question.
 He would have to be sent away to live with his own kind.
 Questions would be asked, he knew, and whispers would follow them for an eternity.
-The coldest of Blacks yes, the one that sent his own brother away.
-But what choice did they have—nno... they did not want another choice, no other alternative to cover up the mishap.
+The coldest of the Blacks, yes, the one who sent his own brother away.
+But what choice did they have?
+No, they did not want another choice, another alternative to cover up the mishap.
 Let the world see the purity of the Blacks, who valued it above all else.
 Marius Black would be sent away.

-The midwife mopped her brow on her apron and looked at the writhing woman below her anxiously.
+The midwife mopped her brow with her apron and anxiously looked at the writhing woman below her.
 These Blacks, she thought, always the most painful of births.
-And the most complicated...
+And the most complicated ones...

-Irma Black let out a guttural scream and had the midwife and her helpers in the room not been witches, they surely would have crossed themselves to ward against possession.
+Irma Black let out a guttural scream, and had the midwife and her helpers in the room not been witches, they surely would have crossed themselves to ward themselves against a possession.

 As the girl rushed to do her bidding, the midwife examined Lady Irma of the Blacks and chewed on her dry lip thoughtfully.
 The child inside the woman's womb was nowhere in sight.
-Despite the water having broken hours ago, the poor woman was still in labour, with the child showing no signs of wanting to start his birthing.
+Although the water had broken out hours ago, the poor woman was still in labour with the child showing no signs of wanting to start his birthing.

-A simple magic detection charm told her the cause of this but sadly, did not tell her the solution.
-It was her educated belief that Irma had suffered from some shock earlier that day which had propelled her into labour before she was ready.
-Panicking upon realizing what had happened; her magic had created a shield for the child which currently barricaded it inside her womb.
+A simple magic Detection Charm told her the cause of this, but sadly, it did not tell her the solution.
+It was her educated belief that Irma had suffered from some shock earlier that day, which had propelled her into labour before she was ready.
+Panicked upon realizing what had happened, her magic had created a shield for the child, which currently barricaded it inside her womb.
 She could only guess, given the haste of the situation, whether the child inside was still able to breathe.

-Accidental magic was starting to become a common thing among pure-blood families of late and Irma belonged to one of them—the Crabbes.
+Accidental magic was starting to become a common thing among pure-blood families as of late, and Irma belonged to one of them—the Crabbes.
 The midwife shifted on her feet slightly as she nursed a slightly prejudiced thought.
 The Crabbes were nowhere near as powerful as the Blacks, which should make it easier for her to break through the ward.
 Breaking the shield was her only choice.
-No potion or the casting of any spell was safe for the woman or her child.
-Breaking a ward required less energy though, as recent developments in that area of study allowed the use of the ward's own magic to break it.
-But, should she take long or should the ward prove to be too hard to break, its reactive magic could seriously harm the woman and probably kill her child.
+No potion or spell was now safe for the woman or her child.
+Breaking a ward required less energy, though, as the recent developments in that area of study allowed the use of the ward's own magic to break it.
+But, should she take too long or should the ward prove to be too hard to break, its reactive magic could seriously harm the woman and even kill her child.

-If it isn't dead already, she thought exasperatedly.
+If it isn't dead already, she thought, exasperated.
 It was this that settled it for her.
-If there was already a chance that the child was fighting for life at the moment then she had no choice but to act.
+If there was already a chance that the child was fighting for his life at that moment, she had no choice but to act at once.

 Pulling her wand out, she closed her eyes in concentration and whispered, "Merlin, help me," before beginning a complex wand movement to break the ward.

-Ten minutes into the spell, no change was apparent and Irma Black was, if anything, more agitated than before.
-The midwife continued the silent incantation while the two girls helping her looked on anxiously.
-A dire fate awaited them as well as the midwife should anything unfortunate happen to the lady or her child.
+Ten minutes into the spell, no change was apparent, and Irma Black was, if anything, more agitated than before.
+The midwife continued her silent incantation while her two helpers looked on anxiously.
+A dire fate awaited them as well as the midwife, should anything unfortunate happen to the lady or her child.
 The Blacks were quite an unforgiving lot.

 Fifteen minutes had passed.
 And then twenty.
 The midwife was drenched in sweat now, her left hand not risking her concentration to mop at her brow again.

-Finally, she gave low shout of triumph—which quickly turned to horror as Irma started screaming in the earnest.
-The girls, a smart bunch, had already begun speaking in the woman's ear to start pushing.
-The ward had been broken and now the birthing had truly begun.
+Finally, she gave a low shout of triumph—which quickly turned to horror as Irma started screaming in earnest.
+The girls, a smart bunch, had already begun speaking in the woman's ear to make her start pushing.
+The ward had been broken, and now the birthing had truly begun.

-Some twenty more minutes and a mild charm later, a small, howling and blood-stained baby rested in the midwife's arms.
+Some twenty more minutes and a mild Charm later, a small, howling and blood-stained baby was resting in the midwife's arms.
 Irma had promptly collapsed with exhaustion as soon as the cord linking the mother and the baby had been severed.
 The girls came towards her with their arms outstretched and she gladly handed over the child for them to clean.

 After the baby had been wrapped in clean towels and Irma had been made comfortable, the midwife straightened her appearance and made her way outside with the baby.
-She had expected to find an anxious party waiting for her.
+She had been expecting to find an anxious party waiting for her.
 They had been in there for nearly ten hours.
-But she sighed as she remembered her role in the birthing of the other two children, Walburga and Alphard, she believed their names were.
-There had been no one to receive her even at the birth of the first-born or the other child.
+But she sighed as she remembered her role in the birthing of the other two children—Walburga and Alphard, she believed their names were.
+There had been no one to receive her even at the birth of the first-born or the second child.

 She began her descent of the stairs and was midway when she was stopped by the sweet voice of a young girl that caused a chill to run down her spine.
-She turned to see a five year old little girl, who she presumed was Walburga, standing atop the stairs, hands on her hips.
+She turned to see a five-year-old little girl, who, she presumed, was Walburga, standing atop the stairs, her hands on her hips.

-She looked back at Walburga with a stern look and said, "Now my dear, little children as yourself should be outside, playing.
-Not confusing up orders for this poor old lady.
+She looked back at Walburga with a stern look and said, "Now my dear, little children like yourself should be outside, playing, not mixing up orders for a poor old lady.
 I wasn't told to leave the baby anywhere.
-I would gladly leave him with your mother, had she not gone to sleep!
+I would gladly leave him with your mother, had she not gone to sleep.
 Now please, has your father said anything about when he would be returning?"

 The girl stood there emotionlessly and said, "You're going to get into trouble for not doing like I said."

-With that she turned away and disappeared into one of the rooms, leaving the midwife perplexed.
-Just then, the doors to the hall were thrown open as the striking Pollux Black came striding into the hall with another man by his side.
-They conversed in low, stressed voices and took no notice of her or the baby as they made their up the stairs, past her.
+With that, she turned away and disappeared into one of the rooms, leaving the midwife perplexed.
+Just then, the doors to the hall were thrown open as a striking Pollux Black came striding into the hall with another man by his side.
+They conversed in low, stressed voices and took no notice of her or the baby as they made their way up the stairs, past her.